Step-by-Step Guide to Recreating Rezi’s ATS Optimized BETA Template

 • In the menubar, go to Format and select Paragraph.

 • In the pulldown under Line Spacing, choose Exactly and set the line spacing to 13 points.

-Our example resume currently uses Roboto Lt (Similar to Times New Roman) set at a size/line spacing of 10pt/12pt.
-Let’s change it to Garamond with a size/line spacing of 10pt/13pt.
-The section headers are 11pt.
+Our example resume currently uses Roboto Lt (Similar to Times New Roman) set at a font size and line spacing of 10pt and 12pt.
+Let’s change it to Garamond with a font size and line spacing of 10pt and 13pt.
+The section headers are a font size 11pt.